 - Recommendation from the previous school

-- A satisfactory composite score on the Scholastic Testing Service High School Placement Test
+- A satisfactory composite score on the Archdiocesan High School Entrance and Placement Test

 Students will be considered on the basis of merit.
 Placement in the class will be available within a designated time period for all students to whom admission has been offered.